Israelis press on with protests against new government | Politics

 Israelis press on with protests against new government

-Tens of thousands of Israelis gathered in Tel Aviv on Saturday night to protest plans by Prime Minister Benjamin Netanyahu's new government to overhaul the judicial system, measures that opponents say imperil the country's democratic fundamentals.
-Israeli media, citing police, said some 100,000 people were out protesting.
+Tens of thousands of Israelis gathered in Tel Aviv night to protest plans by Prime Minister Benjamin Netanyahu's new government to overhaul the judicial system, measures that opponents say imperil the country's democratic fundamentals.
+Israeli media, citing police, said some 1,00,000 people were out protesting.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)